usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 which could create perverse incentives for public entities to only make certain content available on certain platforms.
 To address these concerns, § 35.201(c) includes a revised exception for third-party posted content to make it more technology neutral by clarifying that the exception applies to “content” posted by a third party.
-The

-137 88 FR 52019.

-Department believes this will ensure consistent application of the exception whether the third-party content is posted on web content or mobile apps.
+The Department believes this will ensure consistent application of the exception whether the third-party content is posted on web content or mobile apps.

-Previously Proposed Exception for Third-Party Content Linked from a Public Entity’s Website
+***Previously Proposed Exception for Third-Party Content Linked from a Public Entity’s Website***

 In the NPRM, the Department proposed an exception for third-party content linked from a public entity’s website.
 After reviewing public comments on this proposed exception, the Department has decided not to include it in subpart H of this part.
 The Department